Orsted scraps 2 offshore wind power projects in New Jersey, citing supply chain issues

 Jeff Tittel, a longtime environmentalist and former New Jersey chapter president of the Sierra Club, called Orsted’s decision “a devastating setback for offshore wind in New Jersey.”

 “These projects have been mishandled from the beginning by Orsted,” he said.
 “They didn’t listen to the public and did not understand our needs or politics.
-They thought they would get a blank check.”
+They thought they would get a blank check.
+Their arrogance is why these projects failed.”

 Still projects in some places are moving forward.